Today In History logo TIH

 Ricimer, the barbarian general who commanded Rome's army, defeated Emperor Avitus at Piacenza and forced him to abdicate.
 Avitus became a bishop and died two months later, possibly poisoned.
 Ricimer didn't take the throne—he was barbarian, ineligible.
 He spent the next sixteen years making and unmaking emperors, four in total.
 He was the real power.
 The Western Empire collapsed fourteen years after his death.
 He'd been holding it together.

-Wu Zetian declared herself emperor of China, not empress.
-She changed the title.
-She was 66 years old and had already ruled from behind the throne for years, first as consort, then as regent.
-She created her own dynasty, the Zhou, interrupting the Tang.
-She was the only woman in Chinese history to hold the title of emperor in her own name.
+Wu Zetian declared herself emperor of China, not empress, deliberately claiming the masculine title and establishing her own Zhou dynasty, interrupting the Tang.
+She was sixty-six years old and had already wielded effective power for decades, first as consort to Emperor Gaozong, then as regent for her sons.
+She was the only woman in over two thousand years of Chinese imperial history to hold the title of emperor in her own name, ruling with a combination of political ruthlessness and administrative competence that her many enemies could not deny.

 Carlo Gesualdo caught his wife with her lover and killed them both in his family's Naples palazzo.
 He was a prince and a composer.
 The law allowed it—he'd caught them in the act.
 He wrote some of the most chromatic, dissonant music of the Renaissance afterward, madrigals that sound centuries ahead of their time.
 Musicians still debate whether the murder changed his compositions.